 - Styled stock photos for female-led and/or female-oriented content

 - Hipster stock images are very sought-after still

 - Hispanic stock photos is a rising theme, as they're a very large community and have been misrepresented in photography for a really long time

 - Stupid stock photos.
 They make for great fun posts and even original memes that can go viral

 What would make for some cool visuals for the coffee shop around the corner to gain followers and customers?

 Photos of culturally diverse groups of friends enjoying coffee on an outdoor-table.
-A hipster-styled man sipping coffee from a big mug on a rustic setting.
-A young woman with a milk foam moustache on her smiling mouth.
+A hipster-styled man sipping coffee from a big mug in a rustic setting.
+A young woman with a milk foam mustache on her smiling mouth.

 Let the inspiration flow!

 There are various ways in which you can exploit the psychology behind color in photography, all the more in instant-consumption images such as social media ones.
 Through the strategic use of colors, you can catch someone’s attention, deliver a memorable message, and get them to share that message with others.
 All you have to do is:

 - Pick only one or two dominant colors, enough to attract the eye but not too busy that it distracts from the message.
 Want a pro tip?
 Pick images where your brand’s main color is present in a key element.
 For example, if the coffee house’s logo is mainly pink, you want a picture of a coffee cup accompanied by lovely pink macaroons.